phofl/phofl.github.io/content/posts/cow_optimizations.md

 All these defensive copies are no longer there when Copy-on-Write is enabled.
 This affects many methods.
 A full list can be found [here](https://pandas.pydata.org/docs/user_guide/copy_on_write.html#copy-on-write-optimizations).

+Additionally, selecting a columnar subset of a DataFrame will now always return a view instead of copies as before.

-Let's look at what this means performance-wise if we combine some of these methods:
+Let's look at what this means performance-wise when we combine some of these methods:

 ```python
 import pandas as pd